wandb/weave/docs/docs/reference/gen_notebooks/Audio_with_Weave.md

 weave.init("openai-audio-chat")
 ```

-Now we will define our weave op and OpenAI completions request.
+Now we will define our OpenAI completions request and add our Weave decorator (op).

 Here, we define the function `prompt_endpont_and_log_trace`.
 This function has three primary steps:
 1. We make a completion object using the `GPT 4o Audio Preview` model that supports text and audio inputs and outputs.